jinyeying/night-enhancement/README.md

 # Light-Effects Suppression Results:
 ## Pre-trained Model
-[Update] We have released light-effects suppression code and checkpoint on May 21, 2023.
+[Update] We released the light-effects suppression code and checkpoint on May 21, 2023.
 1. Download the [pre-trained de-light-effects model](https://www.dropbox.com/s/9fif8itsu06quvn/delighteffects_params_0600000.pt?dl=0), put in ./results/delighteffects/model/
 2. Put the test images in ./light-effects/